 How might Frankfurt reply to the Source Incompatibilist Argument?
 Naturally, he must resist the first premise — a person acts of her own free will only if she is its ultimate source (see section 2.2).
 But how?
 Recall that an agent is an ultimate source of her action only if no conditions external to her are sufficient for her action.
 Determinism clearly is incompatible with this.
 Frankfurt's battle with the source incompatibilist must turn on showing that his account of the source of a person's free agency is sufficient; ultimacy is not needed.
 But now, consider the manipulation cases that challenged Frankfurt's reliance exclusively upon a mesh between different constituents in an agent's psychology.
 To the extent that the manipulation cases suggest that the mesh can arise in a freedom and responsibility-undermining way, it seems that Frankfurt's treatment of the proper source of freely willed action is incomplete.
 Frankfurt needs to show what is defective in a mesh being brought about in these deviant manners (and how mere determination does not share these defective features of the manipulation cases).
 If he cannot, then it seems that the source incompatibilist has the upper hand.
 She can say that, if one sort of causal history giving rise to a Frankfurtian mesh can undermine an agent's freedom and moral responsibility, then why not a deterministic history?
 A deterministic history is simply a more elaborate form of manipulation that happened to take a very long time to achieve the same sort of result.
 To join issue with the source incompatibilist, Frankfurt must either show why manipulation cases fail, or instead, bite the bullet and accept that, on his theory, agents so manipulated can still be free and morally responsible persons.

-In her effort to make free will track moral reason, Wolf develops an asymmetry thesis according to which praiseworthy conduct does not require the freedom to do otherwise but blameworthy behavior does (1980; and 1990, pp.79–81).
+In her effort to make free will track moral reason, Wolf (and later Nelkin) develops an asymmetry thesis according to which praiseworthy conduct does not require the freedom to do otherwise but blameworthy behavior does (1980; and 1990, pp.79–81).
 Put in terms of guidance and regulative control, only blameworthy conduct requires regulative control.
 Guidance control is sufficient for praiseworthy conduct.
 Wolf's reasoning is that, if an agent does act in accord with the True and the Good, and if indeed she is so psychologically determined that she cannot but act in accord with the True and the Good, her inability to act otherwise does not threaten the sort of freedom that morally responsible agents need.
+For how could her freedom be in any way enhanced simply by adding an ability to act irrationally?
 But blameworthy behavior, Wolf reasons, does require regulative control since, if an agent acts contrary to the True and the Good, but is so psychologically determined that she cannot act in accord with it, then, being unable to act as reason requires, it would be unreasonable to blame her.

-Wolf's view differs from Frankfurt's since hers requires regulative control somewhere.
+Wolf's asymmetrical view differs from Frankfurt's since hers requires regulative control somewhere.
 Hence, her compatibilism is open to refutation by incompatibilist arguments designed to show that determinism is incompatible with freedom involving alternative possibilities.
 But it is unclear that Wolf should be committed to the asymmetry.
 Could she preserve the central feature of her Reason View without requiring regulative control as a condition of blameworthiness?
 Frankfurt-type examples (see section 4.2) can be constructed for cases of blameworthy action that seem to suggest that Wolf should give up the requirement of regulative control for blameworthiness.
 (See Fischer and Ravizza, 1998.)
+This suggests that neither praiseworthiness nor blameworthiness requires the ability to do otherwise, and so there is no asymmetry between the conditions of apt praise and blame.

-How might Wolf face the two models of control discussed above, as well as the two related incompatibilist arguments?
-If she wishes to preserve her asymmetry thesis, she must retain some sort of Garden of Forking Paths model for the control required of blameworthy conduct.
+Thus, it seems that if Wolf wishes to preserve her asymmetry thesis, she must retain some sort of Garden of Forking Paths model for the control required of blameworthy conduct.
 In this case, she will need to address the crucial premise in the Classical Incompatibilist Argument that holds that an agent cannot do otherwise if determinism is true (see section 2.1).
 This premise, supported as it is by the Consequence Argument and near cousins of the Consequence Argument (see section 4.1), will demand of Wolf that, minimally, she show what is wrong with arguments like the Consequence Argument, and optimally, that she offer some positive compatibilist account of the ability to do otherwise.

 Setting aside questions regarding Garden of Forking Paths freedom, how well does Wolf's Reason View jibe with the Source model of control, as well as the Source Incompatibilist Argument?
 On Wolf's view, if an agent does act from reasons, and if her reasons are (or are susceptible to) the True and the Good, then she as an agent is a source of conduct that carries with it (or is able to carry with it) the stamp of moral reason.
 Enough said.
 But what about the Source Incompatibilist Argument, and the premise concerning ultimacy that seems to plague most every brand of compatibilism: A person acts of her own free will only if she is its ultimate source (see section 2.2)?
 Like Frankfurt's mesh theory, Wolf's too is endangered by the thought that an agent could be artificially manipulated in a responsibility-undermining manner into satisfying the mesh Wolf's theory demands.
 And mightn't such manipulation be no different than the manner in which a deterministic world shapes an agent to have the psychological structure and motives she has?
 Does not the prospect of manipulation cases show that without ultimacy, an agent cannot be the proper source of her action?
 So it appears that Wolf is at the same crossroads as is Frankfurt.
 Either she must show what is defective in the manipulation cases so as to distinguish agents so manipulated from the sort of proper mesh demanded by her theory, or she must bite the same bullet and accept that these sorts of manipulated agents, by the conditions of her theory, do act of their own free wills and are morally responsible for their conduct.